List of school shootings in Australia

 These chronological lists of school shootings in Australia that occurred at primary/secondary public and private schools, as well as at colleges and universities, and on school buses.
-The list does not include other methods of attack, such as stabbings or beatings with a blunt instrument.
+A "school shooting" is defined by this list as any discharge of a firearm on school grounds while students and staff are present for educational activities.
 Excluded from this list are the following: